motibytes/motibytes.github.io/_journal/2020-08-14-hacking-my-future✨.md

 ---
-layout: post
+layout: post2
-author: James Bytes
 ---

 this article isn't supposed to be up yet.
 I'm still in the process of writing it. this is a big one. come back soon <3

 I have started to think about how I operate, what works for me, what I believe, and how I will create my future.
 I have come to find that the conceptual understanding I choose to have of the Universe